 Deciding whether to re-factor, augment, replace, or re-platform can be a complex and rather challenging process.
 On the one hand, every bank has its own systems meaning that there is no solution to accommodate them all.
 On the other, it involves people that may not be comfortable with changing the dynamic, infrastructure, and organizational capabilities.

-Re-platforming & re-factoring – a necessity in today’s digital age
+Re-platforming & re-factoring – a necessity in today’s Digital Banking age

-Following the decision to change, banks must assess if innovation involves developing new digital offers, or simply modernize existing platforms via re-platforming or re-factoring.
+Following the decision to change, banks must assess if innovation involves developing new Digital Banking offers, or simply modernizing existing platforms via re-platforming or re-factoring.
 Whether the existing platform only needs minor adjustments without changing major functionalities or it has to undergo codebase updates, the end result of the two approaches mentioned is to improve accessibility.